uniwix/casioplot/README.md

 Some behaviors aren't respected:

   - The output isn't show in the screen but saved on a picture.
-- The function **draw_string** ignore the *size* parameter and doesn't use the same font as casio.
+  - The function `draw_string` can't print all the characters and doesn't support the sizes `"small"` and `"large"`.
-- Only one calculator implemented: **casio graph 90+e**
+  - Only one calculator implemented: **casio graph 90+e**.

 ---------------------------
 v 1.0.0 - Uniwix